Cron’s grand slam lifts Rockies over Brewers 7-3

 Christian Yelich beat out an infield single leading off the fourth for the lone hit against Márquez (5-6).
 Luis Urias had a three-run double in the seventh off Yency Almonte, who relieved Ben Bowden after he issued three walks to load the bases.

 Márquez had to deal with plenty of traffic on the bases after walking three and throwing a pair of wild pitches, including one that rolled to the backstop on a swinging third strike that allowed Jackie Bradley Jr. to reach in the fifth inning.
 But a Colorado defense that committed three errors also turned three double plays to help Márquez dodge damage.
+“Honestly, he wasn’t really sharp,” Rockies manager Bud Black said.
+“His fastball command was spotty.
+He couldn’t really locate the fastball.
+The breaking ball got better as the game went on.
+But he did throw enough quality pitches to record the outs and he got some double play balls that helped him.
+But I’ve seen him better, honestly.
+One hit, three walks in six innings, you’d think I’d be praising him but I have high expectations for him.
+I have high expectations for all of our guys.”

 Brandon Woodruff (5-3) went five innings and allowed five hits and five runs, all in the first.
 Yonathan Daza and Trevor Story singled and Ryan McMahon walked to load the bases before Cron drove a 1-1 pitch into the right-field seats for his third career slam.
 Hampson followed with a homer that soared into the left-field bleachers.
+“He made a pitch to Cron that unfortunately got out over the plate, that he got up in the air,” Counsell said.
+“He hit it pretty good.
+(Woodruff) was pretty good after that.
+He cruised through the next three innings.
+We made some defensive mistakes in the fifth but we got out of it.
+It’s just a case where a bad inning kind of got us.”
+POWER SURGE

+Cron has hit three home runs in four games since Monday, snapping a 21-game homerless streak that was the fourth-longest of his career.
+“I don’t think I’ve been hitting as many home runs or driving the ball as much as I need to be in the middle of the order.
+So to get a few here on the homestand has been nice,” Cron said.
+“It felt good.
+Glad to contribute.”

 TRAINER’S ROOM